mrfearless/x64dbg-plugin-template-for-Visual-Studio/README.md

 ## Example

-If you created a `testplugin` project it should have created a structure like so (assuming the default projects location is `My Documents\Visual Studio 2013\Projects`:
+Assuming the default projects location is `My Documents\Visual Studio 2013\Projects`, if you created a `testplugin` project it should have created a structure like so:

 Root Projects Folder: `My Documents\Visual Studio 2013\Projects`